-The logic of representation in Star Trek implies a kind of domination as well,
+The logic of representation in Star Trek implies a kind of domination as well,- Concerning Star Treks ideas of no nations, and no racial differences, and whether that by watching we invariably accept these ideas.

 yet one marked by an increased abstraction.
 Representation involves a higher